Applications Open

 How to apply

-This year’s (2024-2025) Patient Safety Research Development Award is now open for applications!
+The NIHR GM PSRC Patient Safety Research Development Award Round 2 is now open for applications!

-Prior to submitting your application, you are required to explore our GM PSRC Research Teams (see below) to identify which teams align to your interests.
-You must then contact the respective team leads and co-leads via email to explore a potential Award placement with them.
-This step is essential, as your application will need to include details of the team and staff lead/co-lead you would like to work, which NIHR Career Development Award/Fellowship (or equivalent scheme) you intend to apply for, and confirmation that you have had initial discussions around placement objectives and activity plans.
+Before submitting your application, we ask that you explore our NIHR GM PSRC Research Themes using the links below to identify which align with your interests.
+You must then contact the relevant team leads and co-leads via email to discuss a potential placement as part of the Award.
+This step is essential, as your application must include the name of the team and the staff lead or co-lead you wish to work with during your placement with us.

 Who to contact before submitting your application